 - the fund is continuously rated no lower than "AAA" or an equivalent rating by at least one nationally recognized rating service

-- is invested exclusively in obligations approved by this Policy
+- is invested exclusively in obligations approved by the Act;

-- HCCS may not invest funds under its control in an amount that exceeds 15% of the total monthly average fund balance, excluding bond proceeds, reserves and debt service funds.
+HCCS may not invest funds under its control in an amount that exceeds 15% of the total monthly average fund balance, excluding bond proceeds, reserves and debt service funds.
 In accordance with the Act, HCCS may not invest any proceeds of bond issuances, bond reserve funds or funds held for debt service in a mutual fund described in this section.

 7.2 Investment Instruments NOT Authorized.
 State law specifically prohibits investment in the following securities:

-7.2.1 Obligations whose payment represents the coupon payments on the outstanding principal balance of the underlying mortgage-backed security collateral and pay no principal.
+7.2.1 Obligations whose payment represents the coupon payments on the outstanding principal balance of the underlying mortgage-backed security collateral and pays no principal.